wp-plugins/woocommerce-ajax-filters/readme.txt

 * New type Image.
 Admin can upload image to select and deselect before/instead of text
 * Option to add icons before/after option text
 * Option to take control over (default) sorting function, make it AJAXy and work with filters
-* Option to add class to product element through admin
-* Option to edit "No Products" text and set for it specific class
+* Option to edit "No Products" text and set for DIV specific class

 = Changes: =
 * Optimize and then Refactor the code